 Location – Oxford Street (nearest tube Bond Street)

-Edit – Coori has been replaced by Beyond Bread
+Edit – Coori has now closed

 A department store may seem like a strange choice for a meal recommendation but honestly the food hall at Selfridges is becoming a standout location for gluten free food in which you’ll never want to leave.
 Take lots of money as it’s not the cheapest place and you will want to buy EVERYTHING!!